Programming-Training-And-Practice/testing-main-information/README.md

   * Allows you to launch Docker container from JUnit Tests.
   * Allow you to start databases, message brokers, etc for integration and functional tests.
   * Can be combined with Selenium for testing web applications.

+## Assertion Frameworks.
+* JUnit 5 will also work with popular assertion frameworks.
+* The Java community has variety of assertions frameworks.
+  * Some generalized.
+  * Others specialized - ie JSON assertions.
+* Popular options.
+  * AssertJ.
+  * Hamcrest.
+  * Truth.